JWT Claims Reference

 Token Types

-Token Type Purpose Lifetime Prefix
+Token Type Purpose Lifetime Claims / Context

-Access Token API authentication 24 hours None
+Access Token API authentication 24 hours Standard claims

-Pre-auth Token MFA pending 10 minutes preauth_
+Pre-auth Token MFA pending 5 minutes mfa_required: true

 Standard access tokens contain these claims: